laberning/openrowingmonitor/docs/Engine_Validation.md

 | 52 | 100 | 10,000 m | | :. | | | :. | -,% |
 | 53 | 160 | 4,000 m | | :. | | | :. | -,% |
 | 54 | 150 | 4,000 m | | :. | | | :. | -,% |

+Based on these results, we conclude that changing the *naturalDeceleration*, and thus excluding more of the unjustly included flanks of the recovery phase, does not change the dragfactor significantly enough to influence the outcome.
+This suggests that the dragfactor calculation is sufficiently robust against these outliers and ignores them.

 ### Validation of the linear speed caclulation